CocoaMix86/Nitro-Alchemy/README.md

 > ✨ A version of this code is also hosted **[on Glitch 🎏](https://glitch.com/~getting-started-discord)** and **[on Replit 🌀](https://replit.com/github/discord/discord-example-app)**

 ## Project structure
-Below is a basic overview of the project structure:
+Below is a basic overview of the project structure:.

 ```
 ├── examples    -> short, feature-specific sample apps